-- Define, teach, model, reinforce and support appropriate student behaviors to create positive school environments. - ° Distribute the Code of Student Conduct to students, parents and all school personnel. - Ensure an equitable, just discipline system and prevent minor behavioral incidents from becoming major challenges. - Expand and support the adoption and implementation of alternatives to suspension - ° Foster positive relationships with parents to insure open communication. - Make time for a parent when they want to come to the school for a conference. - ° Implement the Code of Student Conduct in an equitable, fair and consistent manner. - Maintain accurate school records (achievement and discipline data). - Practice an awareness and sensitivity to students' cultural differences. - ° Provide a calendar in August to inform parents of School Advisory Council (SAC) and PTSA/PTA meetings for the year. - Review discipline referrals and ensure that appropriate interventions and/or corrective strategies/consequences are developed and implemented in accordance with the Code of Student Conduct.

-District administrators will:

-- Assist parents/quardians who are unable to resolve issues at the school-level. - Define family engagement and create a systemic process to engage parents/guardians at all levels. - Establish District procedures, including data review, to monitor school-wide and classroom practices to ensure equitable academic and behavioral outcomes for all students. - Expand and support the adoption and implementation of alternatives to suspension and expulsion across the District. - Review and revise the Code of Student Conduct annually. - Review recommendations for expulsions to the Superintendent or designee. - Utilize individual disaggregated school discipline data to target and allocate professional development and supports for school administrators and staff
+- Teachers will: - ° Communicate with parents/guardians in a timely manner. - ° Create meaningful opportunities for family engagement. - ° Demonstrate respect and courtesy for everyone in the community students, parents and all other staff. - ° Inform parents what their child should know by the end of the school year. - ° Keep parents/family informed of student's academic progress and behavior status. - ° Maintain up-to-date and accurate records of student grades and attendance in Focus - ° Make time for a parent when they want to come to the school for a conference. - ° Provide tools and resources for parents/families to support their child at home. - School administrators will - ° Define, teach, model, reinforce and support appropriate student behaviors to create positive school environments. - ° Distribute the Code of Student Conduct to students, parents and all school personnel. - ° Ensure an equitable, just discipline system and prevent minor behavioral incidents from becoming major challenges. - ° Expand and support the adoption and implementation of alternatives to suspension - ° Foster positive relationships with parents to insure open communication. - ° Make time for a parent when they want to come to the school for a conference. - ° Implement the Code of Student Conduct in an equitable, fair and consistent manner. - ° Maintain accurate school records (achievement and discipline data). - ° Practice an awareness and sensitivity to students' cultural differences. - ° Provide a calendar in August to inform parents of School Advisory Council (SAC) and PTSA/PTA meetings for the year. - ° Review discipline referrals and ensure that appropriate interventions and/or corrective strategies/consequences are developed and implemented in accordance with the Code of Student Conduct. - District administrators will: - ° Assist parents/guardians who are unable to resolve issues at the school-level. - ° Define family engagement and create a systemic process to engage parents/guardians at all levels. - Establish District procedures, including data review, to monitor school-wide and classroom practices to ensure equitable academic and behavioral outcomes for all students. - ° Expand and support the adoption and implementation of alternatives to suspension and expulsion across the District. - ° Review and revise the Code of Student Conduct annually. - ° Review recommendations for expulsions to the Superintendent or designee. - Utilize individual disaggregated school discipline data to target and allocate professional development and supports for school administrators and staff